ChaoChienHung/CS5246-Text-Mining/README.md

 ```

 ## Setup
+Note: Data scraped are too big so we did not include the files.
+Following scraping steps to reproduce.

 ### Special Instructions
 1. For incremental scraping via PRAW, create a `.env` file in the root directory: